 She smiled at you with a hint of embarrassment.
 The shared smile was followed by a moment of awkward silence.
 You looked as though you had something to say.
 She waited for you to say it.

 “Alright.”
 You finished.

 You both smiled again and she walked away.
 You watched her as she walked through the doors leading outside.
 You never said much to her after that day.
 You never really even looked her way again.
 Though your desire never subsided.
 You weren’t sure what to say.
-But you were certain of one thing.
-She didn’t deserve you.
-You knew deep inside that someone like her, deserved much better.

-You knew that you wouldn’t be enough.
+You wouldn’t be enough.